covidsimteam/prox-e/hi/cov-hub/src/app/@hgraph/store/README.md

 ## Historical Work

 A log of all historically significant works are available via push for all subscibers through the `history-work.service`.
-Historically significat works are defined as those marked as essential works in our specification.
+Historically significant works are defined as those marked as essential works in our specification.

 ## Herder